fortrabbit/blog/september-2023-updates.md

 ---
 author: fl
 created: 2023-09-06
 published: true
-title:        "September 2023 updates"
+title: September 2023 updates
-excerpt:      "Changelog on new versions."
+excerpt: Changelog on new versions.
-lead:         "We are preparing rolling out some minor version updates.
-Here is a list with lots of numbers and dots."
+lead: We are preparing rolling out some minor version updates.
+Here is a list with lots of numbers and dots.
-image:        'new-improved-poster.gif'
+image: new-improved-poster.gif
-imagecredit:  ''
+imagecredit: ""
+tags:
+  - chronicles
 ---
 We are updating the underlying operating system layer components and moving to newer hardware.
 This platform update will affect all Apps (Uni and Pro).
 The expected downtime for App web delivery is up to 60 minutes, but we aim for only a few minutes.
 We will run the updates sequentially, one App at a time, over the course of several days.
 The individual downtime per App will likely be less than 60 minutes.
 We cannot predict which App will be affected ahead of time.

 We plan to start with 'evening sessions' for Europe (CEST) and later with 'morning sessions' for US.
 Please keep an eye on our [status page](https://status.fortrabbit.com) where we are going to post intermediate updates and timing.
 We can not yet tell how many sessions there will be.
 We anticipate that the updates will spawn into October.